Homemade Organic Liquid Fertilizer

 Fertilizer is an important weapon in the arsenal of the home vegetable gardener and one which is often overlooked and in particular, homemade organic liquid fertilizer.

-To begin with we would always advise starting off with well fertilized soil prior to planting your vegetables and this can be achieved with the use of various animal manures or by using what is referred to as green manure but these are processes we cover in another article HERE.
+To begin with, we would always advise starting off with well fertilized soil prior to planting your vegetables and this can be achieved with the use of various animal manures or by using what is referred to as green manure but these are processes we cover in another article HERE.

 • It can be substantially cheaper than buying manufactured products as you should be able to source your base materials for either free or very cheaply.
 Where I live I can just walk into the field next to the house and fill a bag.